Atlassian cloud IP ranges and domains

 We currently use a mix of our own IP addresses and others provided by third parties.
-You should whitelist the following IP ranges to make sure your Atlassian Cloud apps work as intended.
+You should whitelist the following IP ranges to make sure your Atlassian cloud products work as intended.

 To accelerate file transfers going through api.media.atlassian.com, we use a technology provider that will terminate your TCP connection in the closest public cloud provider.
 Because of this, you may see that api.media.atlassian.com will resolve to various IPs from various public cloud provider ranges.
 The list of public cloud providers and the particular one you're redirected to is highly dynamic and will change over time, even based on time of day.
 This is to give you the best possible experience when downloading and uploading files, but also means we can't provide a fixed IP range for this service.

-Atlassian Cloud sites don't have fixed individual IP addresses.
+Atlassian sites don't have fixed individual IP addresses.
 The platform uses a range of IP addresses, with a reverse proxy that redirects users to the correct site.
-You should allow IP ranges in this list to maintain access to Atlassian Cloud products.
+You should allow IP ranges in this list to maintain access to Atlassian cloud products.